UnlockGPU/UnlockGPU/_pages/priorities.md

+---
+layout: page
+title: "Developer Priorities - Technical Requirements"
+permalink: /priorities/
+---

 # UnlockGPU: Developer Priorities Document

-*This is a living document that captures the key technical priorities, pain points, and expectations from the developer community for AMD’s GPU software stack (ROCm, HIP, drivers, libraries, tooling).
+*This is a living document that captures the key technical priorities, pain points, and expectations from the developer community for AMD's GPU software stack (ROCm, HIP, drivers, libraries, tooling).
 It complements the [Unlock the GPU Manifesto](https://unlockgpu.com/) by grounding its demands in concrete, evolving needs.
 PRs and issue reports welcome.*

 ---

 ## 1. **Supported Hardware: Stability, Breadth, and Predictability**

 **Problem:**
-ROCm historically supports a limited set of “blessed” GPUs, often dropping older or consumer-tier cards prematurely.
+ROCm historically supports a limited set of "blessed" GPUs, often dropping older or consumer-tier cards prematurely.
 On the consumer side, persistent instability and fragile support ecosystems undermine trust, even with the latest hardware.
 Instability in the Adrenalin driver suite continues to be a pain point, with users reporting black screens, timeouts, and performance drops even on recent cards ([Ongoing Struggles](https://community.amd.com/t5/pc-drivers-software/the-ongoing-struggles-with-amd-drivers/td-p/695257)).

 **Priorities:**
-- Ensure ROCm and driver support cover **widely available consumer GPUs** (e.g., RX 6000/7000 series) and latest APUs, not just data center SKUs.
+- Ensure ROCm and driver support cover widely available consumer GPUs (e.g., RX 6000/7000 series) and latest APUs, not just data center SKUs.
-- **Support lifecycles** of at least 5 years for compute-enabled GPUs; avoid “silent” removals in point releases.
+- **Support lifecycles** of at least 5 years for compute-enabled GPUs; avoid "silent" removals in point releases.
 - **Address driver stability as a top strategic priority**: invest in automated, diverse regression testing across a broad matrix of hardware/software configs.
 - Publish **clear support/deprecation roadmaps** for all drivers (consumer and enterprise).
 - Expand open-source contributions and collaboration (learn from Linux/Mesa success: [Linux open source vs proprietary drivers](https://www.reddit.com/r/linux_gaming/comments/149eksh/open_source_vs_proprietary_amd_drivers/)).